25 Unbeatable Things to Do in Saint Martin and St. Maarten

 Cheek-to-jowl with Rainbow Café, Captain Frenchy by Fred is another great Grand Case beach club, with friendly servers and excellent food.

-It has a more chill (as in slightly quieter) vibe than the Rainbow Café until 4:00 pm, when the place rocks on select days with DJs spinning tunes for a party crowd.
+It has a more chill (as in slightly quieter) vibe than the Rainbow Café until 4:00 pm, when the place starts rocking (on certain days), with DJs spinning tunes for a party crowd.

 Drinks pack a punch – our rum-and-passion-fruit cocktail and mojito knocked us out for a couple of hours.

-With padded cushions at least four inches thick, the beach beds are more comfortable at Captain Frenchy than at Rainbow Café.
+With padded cushions at least four inches thick, the beach beds are also seriously comfortable.

 Le Temps des Cerises

-A combination of a boutique hotel, restaurant and beach club, Les Temps des Cerises is another cool place to hang out on Grand Case Beach.
+A combination of a boutique hotel, restaurant and beach club, Le Temps des Cerises is another cool place to hang out on Grand Case Beach.

 Music, good food, excellent service – you can’t go wrong here.